-- (a) Where feasible, the installation of essential services in the shoreland districts shall be limited to existing public ways and existing service corridors. - (b) The installation of essential services, other than road-side distribution lines, is not permitted in a resource protection or stream protection district, except to provide services to a permitted use within such district or except where the applicant demonstrates that no reasonable alternative exists.
-Where permitted allowed, such structures and facilities shall be located so as to minimize any adverse impacts on surrounding uses and resources, including visual impacts. - (c) Damaged or destroyed public utility transmission and distribution lines, towers and related equipment may be replaced or reconstructed without a permit.
+(a) Where feasible, the installation of essential services in the shoreland districts shall be limited to existing public ways and existing service corridors.

+(b) The installation of essential services, other than road-side distribution lines, is not permitted in a resource protection or stream protection district, except to provide services to a permitted use within such district or except where the applicant demonstrates that no reasonable alternative exists.
+Where, allowed, such structures and facilities shall be located so as to minimize any adverse impacts on surrounding uses and resources, including visual impacts.

+(c) Damaged or destroyed public utility transmission and distribution lines, towers and , related equipment may be replaced or reconstructed without a permit.

 Sec.
-78-1210.
-Earth-moving and deposition associated with campground.
-Septic waste disposal.
+78-1210, Septic waste disposal.